 - Identifying and communicating the authority's vision of its purpose and intended outcomes for citizens and service users through its:

-- o Corporate Plan 2013-2016
+- Corporate Plan 2013-2016 (including the annual light touch refresh)

 - Medium Term Financial Strategy

 - Sustainable Community Strategy 2008-2018

 - Neighbourhood Forums and local plans

-- Reviewing the authority's vision and its implications for the authority's governance arrangements through its: - Annual corporate business plans - Performance monitoring - Role of Corporate Overview and Scrutiny - Translating the vision into objectives for the authority and its partnerships as detailed in the Corporate Plan and annual corporate business plans. - Measuring the quality of services for users, for ensuring they are delivered in accordance with the authority's objectives and for ensuring that they represent the best use of resources and value for money.
-This is supported by The Medium Term Financial Strategy, budget setting and budgetary management systems which aim to economically, effectively and efficiently use resources in line with corporate priorities along with the regular reporting of financial performance to officers and members. - Defining and documenting the roles and responsibilities of the Members, Committees and officer functions, with clear delegation arrangements and protocols for via the Constitution and the annual development training programme. - Effective communication in respect of the authority and partnership arrangements.
-This is supported by performance framework that, inter alia, includes: - Annual corporate business plan - Annual personal development reviews - Team briefing, daily messages and Members bulletins - Overview and Scrutiny Committees - Developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff via a series of Member and personnel policies and procedures and in particular staff annual appraisals incorporating the Councils five core competencies and values of: - Listening and communicating - Loyalty - Management of Performance - Celebrating success - Customers Matter. - Reviewing the effectiveness of the authority's decision-making framework, including delegation arrangements, decision making in partnerships and robustness of data quality as scrutinised by Members of the Councils two Overview and Scrutiny Committees (Corporate and Partnerships) and the Governance and Training Working Group. - Reviewing the effectiveness of the framework for identifying and managing risks and demonstrating clear accountability as supported by the Council's Risk Management Strategy and the Internal Audit annual plan. - Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained. - Ensuring effective management of change and transformation.
+- Reviewing the authority's vision and its implications for the authority's governance arrangements through its: - Corporate business plans - Performance monitoring - Role of Corporate Overview and Scrutiny - Translating the vision into objectives for the authority and its partnerships as detailed in the Corporate Plan and annual corporate business plans. - Measuring the quality of services for users, for ensuring they are delivered in accordance with the authority's objectives and for ensuring that they represent the best use of resources and value for money.
+This is supported by The Medium Term Financial Strategy, budget setting and budgetary management systems which aim to economically, effectively and efficiently use resources in line with corporate priorities along with the regular reporting of financial performance to officers and members.
+In addition the Council's quarterly Performance Reporting to Members highlights the organisation's achievement of its objectives, performance indicators and its current position with regard to risks. - Defining and documenting the roles and responsibilities of the Members, Committees and officer functions, with clear delegation arrangements and protocols for via the Constitution and the annual development training programme.
+The Codes and Protocols are contained in Part 5 of the Constitution and is publically available on the Council's website. - Effective communication in respect of the authority and partnership arrangements.
+This is supported by a performance framework that, inter alia, includes: - Annual corporate business planning - Annual personal development reviews - Team briefing, daily messages and Members bulletins - Overview and Scrutiny Committee - Developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff via a series of Member and personnel policies and procedures and in particular staff annual appraisals incorporating the Councils five core competencies and values of: - Listening and communicating - Loyalty - Management of Performance - Celebrating success - o Customers Matter. - Reviewing the effectiveness of the authority's decision-making framework, including delegation arrangements, decision making in partnerships and robustness of data quality as scrutinised by Members of the Council's Overview and Scrutiny Committee and the Governance and Training Working Group. - Reviewing the effectiveness of the framework for identifying and managing risks and demonstrating clear accountability as supported by the Council's Risk Management Strategy (revised April 2015) and the Internal Audit annual plan. - Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained (eg: Housing Benefit Fraud investigation and the support of the Internal Audit Service). - Ensuring effective management of change and transformation.
 This is supported by an established business planning process, which sets clear objectives and targets in light of national and local drivers, the Council's own policy priorities and the financial resources available.
 Significant projects are controlled by project management techniques and overseen by a Programme Board.